IBM/personal-wealth-portfolio-mgt-bot/README.md

 # Troubleshooting

-    * To troubleshoot your Bluemix application, use the logs.
+    * To troubleshoot your IBM Cloud application, use the logs.
 To see the logs, run:

     ```bash
     cf logs <application-name> --recent